Arno Rutte

 Arno Rutte (born 24 April 1972 in Hengelo) is a Dutch politician.
 As a member of the People's Party for Freedom and Democracy (VVD), he was an MP between 20 September 2012 and 13 October 2019, after he had announced his departure in August 2019.
-On 5 September 2025, he was appointed state secretary for legal protection in the demissionary Schoof cabinet, succeeding Teun Struycken when his party left the cabinet.
+Between September 2025 and February 2026, he was state secretary for legal protection in the demissionary Schoof cabinet.

 Previously, he was a member of the municipal council of Groningen from 2010 to 2012.

 He is also the singer of the band 'Hairy Harry & The Ladyshavers'.

-He is unrelated to Prime Minister and Party Leader Mark Rutte.
+He is unrelated to former Prime Minister and Party Leader Mark Rutte.